Cell cycle progression in malaria parasites

 All eukaryotic cell multiplication requires well-orchestrated developmental programs and regulatory pathways to guarantee fidelity in the transmission of genetic information.
 Multiplication inside red blood cells of Plasmodium falciparum, the deadliest malaria parasite, is responsible for malaria pathogenicity.

-Unconventional Cell Division
+Unique Cell Division Mechanism

 Unlike model organisms, Plasmodium divides in unconventional ways, producing not two but up to tens of thousands of daughter cells in a single cell cycle round.
 This points to a yet-to-be-explored original and divergent cell cycle architecture where conventional rules likely do not apply.